Research study assessing the effectiveness of permethrin treated clothing for the prevention of tick bites.

 The rate of tick bites acquired during work hours was reduced by approximately 99% (p<0.0001) among subjects wearing Insect Shield treated clothing.

-This study provides preliminary evidence that long-lasting permethrin-impregnated clothing may be highly effective against tick bites.
+This study provides evidence that permethrin-treated clothing may be highly effective against tick bites.